itechf-s/fincz-blog/content/en/posts/java-questions-and-answers.md

 50. What is the difference between a FileReader and FileInputStream?
-    - FileReader is used for reading character data from a file, while FileInputStream is used for reading binary data from a file.
+    - FileReader is used for reading character data from a file, while FileInputStream is used for reading binary data from a file. scenarios where multiple threads are accessing a shared variable without synchronization.

+### Object-Oriented Programming (OOP) Concepts

+#### 1. Encapsulation
+Encapsulation is the practice of bundling data and methods together into a single unit called a class.
+It allows for data hiding and protects the internal state of an object, ensuring that it can only be accessed through defined methods.

+#### 2. Inheritance
+Inheritance is the mechanism by which one class inherits the properties and behaviors of another class.
+It enables code reuse and the creation of hierarchical relationships between classes, forming an "is-a" relationship.

+#### 3. Polymorphism
+Polymorphism allows objects of different classes to be treated as objects of a common superclass.
+It allows methods to be implemented in different ways in different classes, while still being called using the same interface.

+#### 4. Abstraction
+Abstraction is the process of simplifying complex systems by breaking them down into smaller, more manageable units.
+It focuses on the essential features of an object, hiding the unnecessary details and providing a clear and concise representation.

+#### 5. Association
+Association represents a relationship between two or more objects.
+It can be a one-to-one, one-to-many, or many-to-many relationship.
+Objects interact with each other through associations, enabling communication and collaboration.

+#### 6. Composition
+Composition is a strong form of association where one class is composed of one or more objects of other classes.
+The composed objects cannot exist independently, and their lifecycle is closely tied to the lifecycle of the containing class.

+#### 7. Aggregation
+Aggregation is a weaker form of composition where one class is associated with one or more objects of other classes.
+The associated objects can exist independently and have their lifecycle, even though they are part of the containing class.

+#### 8. Interface
+An interface defines a contract that classes can implement.
+It specifies a set of methods that implementing classes must adhere to, providing a way to achieve abstraction and standardization.

+### Design Patterns - Short Descriptions

+#### 1. Singleton
+- Ensures a class has only one instance and provides a global point of access to it.

+#### 2. Factory Method
+- Defines an interface for creating objects, but allows subclasses to decide which class to instantiate.

+#### 3. Abstract Factory
+- Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+#### 4. Builder
+- Separates the construction of complex objects from their representation, allowing the same construction process to create different representations.

+#### 5. Prototype
+- Creates new objects by cloning existing ones, allowing the copying of object properties and behaviors.

+#### 6. Adapter
+- Allows incompatible classes to work together by converting the interface of one class into another expected by the clients.

+#### 7. Decorator
+- Dynamically adds behavior to an object at runtime by wrapping it in a decorator class.

+#### 8. Composite
+- Represents a group of objects as a single object, treating both in a uniform manner.

+#### 9. Proxy
+- Provides a surrogate or placeholder for another object to control its access, add extra functionality, or perform lazy initialization.

+#### 10. Observer
+- Defines a one-to-many dependency between objects, so that when one object changes its state, all its dependents are notified and updated automatically.

+#### 11. Strategy
+- Defines a family of algorithms, encapsulates each one, and makes them interchangeable at runtime.

+#### 12. Template Method
+- Defines the skeleton of an algorithm in a superclass, allowing subclasses to provide specific implementations of certain steps.

+#### 13. State
+- Allows an object to alter its behavior when its internal state changes, treating each state as an individual class.

+#### 14. Facade
+- Provides a simplified interface to a complex system, hiding its complexities and improving usability.

+#### 15. Command
+- Encapsulates a request as an object, allowing parameterization of clients with different requests, queue or log requests, and support undoable operations.

 #### JDBC and Database Connectivity